-As a rule, at least 25-year-olds apply vines as "old".
-Age is often used by producers for promotional purposes to indicate a particular quality.
-This is indicated by designations such as "Old vines" or French "Vieilles vignes" on label noted.
-Many French Appellation regulations stipulate that no vines under the age of three may be used.
-Many major wineries in France use only self-imposed (non-wine) minimum age vineyards for their first wines.
-However, there is no universally valid minimum age and the term is therefore used differently and has no legal meaning.
-Sometimes it will be ungrafted (unrefined) vines understood.
+As a rule, at least 25 year olds apply vines as "old".
+Age is often used by producers for promotional purposes to indicate special quality.
+This is indicated by terms such as "Old Vines" or "Vieilles vignes" in French label noted.
+Many French appellation regulations state that no vines under three years of age may be used.
+Many important wineries in France only use vines with self-imposed (not wine law) minimum ages for the first wines.
+However, there is no generally applicable minimum age and the term is therefore used differently and has no meaning in wine law.
+Sometimes, among them ungrafted (Unfinished) vines understood.

-After creating new Rebstock, the Virgin Reading or the pressing of the maiden wine only after at least three to five years.
-The age of a vine has an impact on the quality of the wine, and you often hear the slogan "the older, the better".
-Normally, the vigor and the begin earnings With about 20 years continuously subside and becomes uneconomic starting from approximately 50 years.
-In general, vineyards live in Central Europe barely more than 25 to 30 years, then they are mostly replaced due to lower yields.
-Slowly, however, a certain trend reversal can be observed.
-More and more wineries are cultivating vines with a respectable age of 50, 60, 70 and in some cases even more than 100 years on smaller areas.
+After creating new vine stocks, the Virgin Reading or the pressing of the young wine only after three to five years at the earliest.
+The age of a vine affects the quality of the wine, often you hear the catchphrase "the older the better".
+Usually the vigor and begin earnings at around 20 years of age, and continues to decline from around 50 years of age.
+In general, vines in Central Europe hardly live for more than 25 to 30 years, then they are mostly replaced due to lower yields.
+However, a certain reversal of the trend is slowly being observed.
+More and more wineries are cultivating vines with a respectable age of 50, 60, 70 and in some cases even more than 100 years.